 We have supported neighborhood revitalization in the Chicago metropolitan area since our founding.
-We have learned important lessons from four decades of investing in constructive community change—for example, the importance of investments in not only individual programs and projects but also in the strength of neighborhoods.
-We find that when local partners work together across areas of interest, organizations significantly increase positive outcomes in areas such as youth programming and violence prevention, affordable housing and commercial development, and foreclosure prevention and mitigation.
+We have learned important lessons from four decades of investing in constructive community change—for example, the importance of investments in individual programs and projects and in investments that strengthen neighborhoods.

-Building on a long history of support for neighborhoods, we target resources to a small number of:
+Building on a long history of support for neighborhoods, we direct grant resources to a small number of:

-- Place-based initiatives—established and emerging collaborations that engage a cross section of individuals, organizations, and institutions to affect positive change in neighborhoods and clusters of communities in the Chicago metropolitan area; and
+- Place-based initiatives: Established collaborations that engage a cross section of individuals, organizations, and institutions in the pre-development of commercial corridors and industrial clusters that revitalize historically marginalized neighborhoods and catalyze investment in the Chicago metropolitan area;

-- Infrastructure support organizations—entities that conduct planning, management and technical assistance, policy research, evaluation, and data analysis, or other assistance offered to groups working at the community, citywide, or regional level.
+- Infrastructure support organizations: Entities that conduct planning, management and technical assistance, policy research, evaluation, data analysis, or other assistance offered to groups working at the community, citywide, or regional level.